matthewlhchiu/matthewlhchiu.github.io/index.md

 I study philosophy, politics and economics at [LSE](https://www.lse.ac.uk), where I am blessed with the opportunity to think deeply about many problems.
 I discuss some of these topics [here]({% link ppe.md %}).

-I previously worked in management consulting, venture capital and talent investing, and early-stage startups in the crypto and social impact space.
+My previous experiences include an internship in management consulting, brief stints in venture capital and talent investing, and strategy/business roles at early-stage startups in the crypto and social impact space.

 ## Recently...
 I've been reading [*The Meritocracy Trap*](https://www.amazon.co.uk/Meritocracy-Trap-Foundational-Inequality-Dismantles/dp/0735221995) by Daniel Markovits.
 Reading this book has prompted deep reflection on how the systems that we abide by — the meritocratic ideal, the democratic spirit, the educational system, and the idol of prestige — come full-circle to shape us.